rmalito/ml_AutoTag/README.md

 ------------------

 1) Unpack "pdfminer.six-master.zip"
-2) pdf2txt.py is located in subdirectory "pdfminer.six-master\tools" it to same directory as AutoTagv2.py
+2) pdf2txt.py is located in subdirectory "pdfminer.six-master\tools" move it to same directory as AutoTagv2.py
 3) install libraries as needed (see links above for help)